 “Such patterns raise questions as to whether the documented KYC information accurately reflects the individual client circumstances, particularly where the risk tolerance, objectives and time horizon for clients appear identical despite differences in age and financial situation,” the report noted.

-The MFDA said the biggest concerns were reps with precise, identical KYC information throughout their book, and cases where reps said the KYC info was tailored to match the client’s investment philosophy, rather than their actual risk tolerance, investment objectives and time horizon.
+The MFDA said the biggest concerns were reps with precise, identical KYC information throughout their book, and cases where reps said the KYC info was tailored to match the *rep’s investment philosophy, rather than the client’s actual risk tolerance, investment objectives and time horizon.

 Given the findings of the review, the report makes a series of recommendations for dealers to address these issues within their own firms.